BoundlessView/seldon-deployment-ai-ocr/readme.md

  - Custom implementation of a sequence neural network is used to recognise the text.

 **The deployment challenge:**
-Once we attained the required accuracy at the lab, we thought the problem was resolved.
+Once we attained the required accuracy at the lab, we thought the problem was solved.
 However, as soon as we started thinking about the production, we realised several challenges.
 We came up with these thoughts and requirements:

 - Putting all the models in a monolith service is not a good idea because each model has different hardware requirements.
 - The research and development are still going on to enhance accuracy and speed, so the models will be updated frequently and at a different rate.
 This is another reason support decoupling the system into microservices.
 - We need an orchestrator to control data flow between the microservices.
-- The caveat for the last requirement is that we don’t want to implement the orchestrator ourselves.
+- The caveat for the latter is that we don’t want to implement the orchestrator ourselves.
 - The final product will be consist of 5 microservices.
-We need to run these microservices on Kubernetes, but we want to avoid the complexity of creating and managing Kubernetes resources, including deployment, services, virtual services,...etc
+We need to run them on Kubernetes, but we want to avoid the complexity of creating and managing Kubernetes resources, including deployment, services, virtual services,...etc

 The rest of the article illustrates how these requirements have been accomplished by [Seldon Core](https://docs.seldon.io/projects/seldon-core/en/latest/index.html).
 Seldon Core is an open-source framework that makes it easier and faster to deploy machine learning models at scale on Kubernetes.

 #### Serving models:
 The idea of serving is to convert the model weights file into something that can respond to requests.
 Seldon provides solutions to so many cases in this space.
 The easiest and fastest one is [Prepackaged Model Servers](https://docs.seldon.io/projects/seldon-core/en/latest/servers/overview.html?highlight=%20Prepackaged%20Model%20Servers).
-You only need to give the model location to get it served and deployed straightway on Kubernetes.
+You only need to give the model's file location to get it turned into a service and deployed straightway on Kubernetes.
 In our case, this option is not appropriate.
 In both ML tasks, the final inference output results from preprocessing the input data and evaluating it on a deep learning model.
-What suits our case is Seldon Core [Python Language Wrapper](https://docs.seldon.io/projects/seldon-core/en/latest/nav/config/wrappers.html) that containerise machine learning models and code to produce docker images that are then ready to run and serve requests through either REST or gRPC interfaces.
+What suits our case is Seldon Core [Python Language Wrapper](https://docs.seldon.io/projects/seldon-core/en/latest/nav/config/wrappers.html) that containerises machine learning models and code and produces docker images that are ready to run and serve requests through either REST or gRPC interfaces.

 Before we dive into how the code and models are converted into microservices, we need to clarify a few concepts: